gititub/NEN-NER-TOOLKIT/README.md

 ./ann.sh example/pmcs_sample.txt tsv
 ```

 ℹ️ **Accepted file input extensions for all commands include .txt, .tsv, or .csv.
 The data must be organized into a single column of elements.
-If it's a number, interpret it as a PubMedID; if it starts with "PMC," interpret it as a PMC ID.
-The first row may also include a column name, which can be either 'pmid' or 'PMC'.**
+If it"s a number, interpret it as a PubMedID; if it starts with "PMC", interpret it as a PMC ID.
+The first row may also include a column name, which can be either "pmid" or "PMC".**

-If the output filename concludes with '.tsv', you will receive the results as a DataFrame.
-However, if it concludes with '.json', the results will be provided in the bioCjson format.
+If the output filename concludes with ".tsv", you will receive the results as a DataFrame.
+However, if it concludes with ".json", the results will be provided in the bioCjson format.

 ## NER, NEN and RE for full-text articles with [PubTator3][def2] from PubMedIDs or PMCIDs.